-A few days ago, FIFA once again, suspended Nigeria from international football.
-On History Class today, we will take a look at the remote causes of that, and attempt to compare it with Nigeria’s politics.
+A few days ago, at the start of June 2o15, FIFA again, suspended Nigeria from international football.
+Today, we will take a look at the remote causes of that suspension, and attempt to compare it with Nigeria’s politics.
 This will not be the first time that the big stick is being wielded on Nigeria, it probably won’t be the last.
-Nigeria is a serial offender at so many things, and the shenanigans in Nigerian football can’t be divorced from our bad behaviour.
-What is happening within the NFF, has strange parrallels to what happens on our political playground as I will show.
+Nigeria is a serial offender at so many things, and the shenanigans in Nigerian football can’t be divorced from our bad behavior.

 Remember that we failed to qualify for Germany 2006 losing out to Angola in a rather foolish manner.
-Following that failure, the NFA chairman at the time, Ibrahim Galadima declared that qualification wasn’t our birthright.
+Following that failure, the Nigeria Football Federation chairman at the time, Ibrahim Galadima, declared that qualification wasn’t our birthright.
 As a result of that statement (made in July 2005), some football “stakeholders” had him sacked from office.

-In December 2006, Galadima called for NFA elections in Kano, his hometown, and won.
+In December 2006, Galadima called for NFF elections in Kano, his hometown, and won.
 Those elections were conducted by Nduka Irabor.
-The sports minister of the day, Samaila Sambawa didn’t feel comfortable with Galadima, so a group called “stakeholders” fought Galadima.
+The sports minister at the time, Samaila Sambawa, didn’t feel comfortable with Galadima, so a group called “stakeholders” fought Galadima.
 At the time, Amos Adamu was still a bigwig in FIFA, and he was, err, contracted to put the nail in Galadima’s coffin.
 He got FIFA secretary, Urs Linsi on board, and Linsi agreed to back the “stakeholders” in a congress which removed Galadima.

 Under those new changes, the NFF president has sweeping powers since he constitutes both the electoral and appears committees.
 Note that he, the NFF president is a candidate in the elections of which he is the hidden umpire.
 Does that sound familiar?
 In Nigeria’s political dispensation, the President appoints the chairman of INEC, and is responsible for INEC’s budget.
 This makes it possible for him to pick a sympathetic party to be the head of INEC, sorry, electoral committee.
 Also, since the national elections are held before the state FA elections, he can guarantee that those loyal to him win at state level.
 That way, in the 2015 elections (blame my keyboard, sorry) in the August NFF election, his return is virtually guaranteed.